oVirt/ovirt-site/source/release/4.3.5/index.html.md

 #### oVirt Engine

  - [BZ 1723580](https://bugzilla.redhat.com/1723580) <b>[downstream clone - 4.3.5] [RFE] Support console VNC for mediated devices</b><br>
- - [BZ 1711795](https://bugzilla.redhat.com/1711795) <b>[downstream clone - 4.3.5] [RFE][UI] Provide information about the VM next run</b><br>Feature: <br>A list of the names of changed fields between current and next run of the virtual machine is now displayed in the tooltip of the vm type icon on the VM list page. <br>Reason: <br>Until now, it was not possible to see which fields have been changed. <br>Result:<br>User can see the names of changed fields.
+ - [BZ 1711795](https://bugzilla.redhat.com/1711795) <b>[downstream clone - 4.3.5] [RFE][UI] Provide information about the VM next run</b><br>In this release, the tooltip for the VM Type icon on the VM list page now diaplays a list of the names of changed fields between the current and next run of the Virtual Machine.
  - [BZ 1704647](https://bugzilla.redhat.com/1704647) <b>Cannot import OVA as template (Failed to query OVA info)</b><br>Feature: When attempting to import OVA files as a Template when only one or more VM OVA files exists and no Template OVA files exist, the Import gave an error message that the Import failed to load the OVA file from the directory.
 It was not clear that the failure was due to failing to find a compatible OVA file in the directory.
 The wording of the message was therefore modified so that it was clearer to the user.<br><br>Reason: Users felt the message was confusing.<br><br>Result: The message now reports that the process failed to find or load the OVA file which covers both scenarios.
  - [BZ 1683965](https://bugzilla.redhat.com/1683965) <b>[RFE] Option to create a VM with VNC console and without any USB device</b><br>
- - [BZ 1719735](https://bugzilla.redhat.com/1719735) <b>[downstream clone - 4.3.5] [RFE] Add by default a storage lease to HA VMs</b><br>Feature: When HA is selected for a New VM we now set the Lease Storage Domain to a bootable Storage Domain automatically if the user did not already choose one.<br><br>Reason: To protect new HA VMs with leases when it has a bootable Storage Domain.<br><br>Result: Now a bootable Storage Domain is set as the lease Storage Domain for new HA VMs.
+ - [BZ 1719735](https://bugzilla.redhat.com/1719735) <b>[downstream clone - 4.3.5] [RFE] Add by default a storage lease to HA VMs</b><br>In this release, a bootable Storage Domain is set as the default lease Storage Domain when HA is selected for a new Virtual Machine.
  - [BZ 1712353](https://bugzilla.redhat.com/1712353) <b>[downstream clone - 4.3.5] [RFE] Allow Maintenance of Host with Enforcing VM Affinity Rules (hard affinity)</b><br>
+ - [BZ 1688264](https://bugzilla.redhat.com/1688264) <b>[RFE] console.vv: add minimal version for rhel8 virt-viewer</b><br>In this release, the minimum supported version number for the virt-viewer for Red Hat Enterprise Linux 8 has been added to the list of supported versions in the console.vv file that is displayed when a Virtual Machine console is triggered.

 #### VDSM